da-code-a/noteemo-charts/README.md

 ## Contacting us

-For issues or concerns, please fill out an issue or email us at charts@oteemo.com
+For issues or concerns, please fill out an issue.

 ## How It Works